dadthegamer/Firebotpy/README.txt

 You must first pass through the local directory as well as the base url and and port for the api.
-Below is an example. api = Firebot(f"C:/Users/user/AppData/Roaming/",
+Below is an example. from firebotpy import firebot api = firebotFirebot(f"C:/Users/user/AppData/Roaming/",
               "http://localhost:7472/")
 Once you do that you can trigger a method:
-EXAMPLE: api.get(status)
+EXAMPLE: api.bot_chat("Test Message")

-After you have established your connected you can then trigger effects.
 Below are the currently supported effects.

 Everything is caps sensitive
 get_status = returns the connection status of the bot